-I am a member of the Society of Jesus (the Jesuits), an international order of Catholic brothers and priests founded in 1540 by St. Ignatius of Loyola.
-I am currently a transitional deacon and am continuing my theological studies in preparation for ordination to the priesthood.
+I am a Roman Catholic priest in the Society of Jesus (the Jesuits), an international order of brothers and priests founded in 1540 by St. Ignatius of Loyola.
+I am currently studying theology at Regis College, Toronto as I finish my formal education for ministry.

 Another of my interests is contributing to an intellectually robust conversation between physical science, philosophy and theology that does not comingle what are authentically distinct disciplines but does inquire how they can be mutually informative.